noconnor/JUnitPerf/README.md

 To compile this project and run tests execute the following command from the root project directory: `gradle clean test`

-To generate an library jar execute: `gradle clean assemble`
+To generate a library jar execute: `gradle clean assemble`

 **Intellij 14 Setup**